bgoonz/docs-collection/github/issues/index.md

 ---
 title: GitHub Issues
 shortTitle: GitHub Issues
-intro: 'Learn how you can use {% data variables.product.prodname_github_issues %} to plan and track your work.'
+intro: "Learn how you can use {% data variables.product.prodname_github_issues %} to plan and track your work."
 introLinks:
   overview: /issues/tracking-your-work-with-issues/creating-issues/about-issues
   quickstart: /issues/tracking-your-work-with-issues/quickstart